erizov/Professor/semester_09/lecture_61_cloud_native/secrets_management/school.en.md

 ## Simple Explanation

-Secrets Management is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Secrets Management is an algorithm used to solve specific problems in computer science.

 ## Where It's Used